mlehotay/ier/IER/IER-access.md

 Resolving it requires real energetic and organizational cost.

 Costly processes feel important.
-They *matter* because failure would matter.
+They matter because failure would matter.

 ---

-### **3.2 Global Integration Produces Coherence**
+### **3.2 Global Integration Produces Necessity**

 Within a UEF:

 * information is globally coupled
 * conflicts cannot be localized
-* resolution fixes the system’s trajectory
+* resolution commits the system’s future trajectory

-Coherence produces a sense of necessity:
+This produces the phenomenology:

 > *This had to be this way.*